 We value and celebrate each child being able to express their views on all aspects of school life.
 This is usually carried out through the School Council, where representatives from each class raise issues or give viewpoints gathered from their classes.

-Teachers regularly discuss targets with those children who have IEPs.
+Teachers regularly discuss targets with those children who have Personal Plans.

 There is an annual pupil questionnaire where we actively seek the view points of children especially concerning being able to speak to an adult if they have a worry.

-If your child has an IPA or EHCP, their views are sought before any review meetings.
+If your child has an EHCP, their views are sought before any review meetings.